It’s widely feared and doesn’t stop at low-carb or the keto diet: the weight loss plateau.

-According to this, with keto, it is not a conventional calorie reduction that sets the course for weight loss, but rather the endocrine system.
+According to this, keto is not a conventional calorie reduction that sets the course for weight loss but rather the endocrine system.

 Therefore, we have to redefine the quality of food in this context.
 Consequently, it is often unconscious subtleties in nutrition that cause a weight loss plateau in Keto.